SquidDev/urn/docs/lib.prelude.md

 replaced by `_` with no loss of meaning.

 ## `(merge &structs)`
-*Defined at lib/table.lisp:160:1*
+*Defined at lib/table.lisp:146:1*

 Merge all tables in `STRUCTS` together into a new table.

 ## `(neq? x y)`
-*Defined at lib/type.lisp:128:1*
+*Defined at lib/type.lisp:133:1*

 Compare `X` and `Y` for inequality deeply. `X` and `Y` are `neq?` if `([[eq?]] x y)` is falsey.

 ## `(nil? x)`
-*Defined at lib/type.lisp:16:1*
+*Defined at lib/type.lisp:77:1*

-Check whether `X` is the empty list or the empty string.
+Check if `X` does not exist, i.e. it is the special value `nil`.
+Note that, in Urn, `nil` is not the empty list.

 ## `(nth xs idx)`
-*Defined at lib/list.lisp:219:1*
+*Defined at lib/list.lisp:237:1*

 Get the `IDX` th element in the list `XS`.
 The first element is 1.
 This function runs in constant time.